vinukm/oscarstest/README.md

 7. nominations - Integer.
 The exact number of nominations
 8. isBestPicture - Boolean.
 True to return only the winners of the best picture nomination.
 9. sortBy - Enumeration.
 Sorting in ascending order, supported values are: title, year, awards, nominations.
+10. limit - Integer.
+Maximum amount of result entries in the response.

 Please note:
 More then 1 filter must be supported.